-There is nothing quite like what a well-fitted suit does for a man's self confidence.
+There is nothing quite like well fitted suit to boost a man's self confidence.
 The right cut and colour can make any man feel like James Bond when walking into a room.
-In this post, we cover the critical aspects you should consider when choosing a suit.
+In this post, we cover the critical aspects you should consider when choosing a suit, including:

 What are the key elements that make up the costs of the suit?
 Firstly, you take the fabric which forms the foundation of the suit, which can vary from cheap synthetics to quality wool and silk blends.

-More on fabrics below but effectively cheap synthetics don't breathe so can quickly become stifling.
-Quality wool suits, or lighter fabrics such a linen do breathe and therefore regulate the body temperature better.
+More on fabrics below, but effectively cheap synthetic fabrics don't breathe so can quickly become stifling.
+Quality wool suits, or lighter fabrics such a linen, do breathe and therefore regulate the body temperature better.

 Next is the means of construction.
 A cheap suit will likely be laser cut in bulk and then machine sewn.
 As you move up the pricing scale you have higher quality fabrics that can either been machine made off-the-peg through to fully hand-stitched garment.

-Another key element is how the interlining within the suit is attached to the suit fabric.
-You may be asking why do suits have interlinings?
-The reason for this is fabric is 2 dimensional whereas a suit is 3 dimensional, so the interlining gives the suit structure, so it not only fits you better but provides a more flattering profile.
+Another key element is the interlining and how it is attached to the suit fabric.
+The reason that suits have interlinings is that fabric is 2 dimensional whereas a suit is 3 dimensional, so the interlining gives the suit structure and strength, so it not only fits you better, but provides a more flattering profile.

 There are 3 main types of interlinings, fused (also called glued), half canvas and full canvas.

-This is where the upper part of the interlining is hand sewn so has flexibility and good shape, with the final part of the jacket being fused.
-This gives the benefits of the full canvas around key fitting areas such as the chest, while also keeping costs down as the maker doesn't have to sew the full canvas in, which takes a lot more time.
+Combining the benefits of a fused and full canvas jacket, a half canvas jacket is where the upper part of the interlining is hand sewn so has flexibility and good shape, with the final part of the jacket being fused.
+This results in a jacket that has a better fit and structure around key areas such as the chest and shoulder, while also keeping costs down as the maker doesn't have to sew the full canvas in, which takes a lot more time.

 This is where the jacket has a full canvas interlining that is sewn into the jacket.
 This means the canvas moves with your body so after a period of time your jacket will actually start to fit you even better than when first worn.
 It also won't bunch under the fabric and allows the jacket to breathe.
 Obviously to hand sew the canvas it takes time which is why full canvas jackets are much more expensive than fused or half canvas.